 - Spread batter evenly in pan.

-- Bake at 350 degrees for 45-50 minutes, or until top and edges are very golden, and a toothpick inserted near the center comes out clean.
+- Bake at 350 degrees for about 45 minutes, or until top and edges are very golden, and a toothpick inserted near the center comes out clean.

-- Remove foil or parchment paper, and transfer bread to a wire rack to cool completely.
+- Remove foil or parchment paper, and transfer loaf to a wire rack to cool completely.

 - Meanwhile, prepare lemon glaze.